 It seems extremely appropriate that The Wind Waker‘s case is gold, standing out proudly as the jewel in GameCube collection.
 I’ve lost count of how many times I’ve played through the game, but I’d happily pick it up and enjoy it all over again right now.
 From very early on in my life until now, holding a controller has become an instant comfort.
 For a medium constantly (and wrongly) accused by naïve news outlets as something that turns us into nerdy, lonesome, depraved killing machines, it sure has done a lot of good for me.

 There’s a huge demographic here at Zelda Universe, including a large number of young readers.
 Hopefully, this story can reach out to just one person currently going through a similarly distressing situation.
 For you who perhaps feels alone and like it will never end: never give up.
 While my experience was an unfortunate one, I’m now relieved that the circumstances allowed me to remove particular individuals from my life, learn not to care, and become a stronger, more confident person.
-I have new and far better friends, a job I love (right here!) and the woman of my dreams.
+I have new and far better friends, a job I love (right here!) and a more positive outlook and appreciation for life.
 What seemed impossible before became reality.
-Whatever happens, it can and will always get better.
+Whatever happens, please remember that it can and will always get better.

 Never stop loving your hobbies and lifestyle for anyone.
 I can’t imagine where I’d be now without the games that mattered so much to me.
 You always have a place to escape, be it in Hyrule or in this here community, and no one can take that away.